 Every time you pay a bill on time or pay back a chunk of debt, your score improves.
 And every time you apply for credit your credit score drops.

 Since applying for credit every once in a while is considered normal, these small dips aren’t alarming.
-But if you suddenly start applying for a lot of credit, that is viewed as a bad sign, so don’t do it–even if you have good credit.
+But if you suddenly applying for a lot of credit, that is viewed as a bad sign, so don’t do it–even if you have good credit.

 5 Best Alternatives for Bad Credit Personal Loans

 Now that you know your credit score and have reviewed your credit report, it’s time to explore personal loans for bad credit.